Data masking in R

 # ℹ 758 more rows

-But this non-standard “kludge” leads to trouble when we want to, for instance, use column_displayer() inside another function.
+Uh-oh.
+This has gone wrong.
+Unfortunately, to explain why it’s gone wrong, we’re going to need to think about how data masking really works.
+We shouldn’t try to use the non-standard quoted column “kludge” as that will complicate e.g. using our new function in another function.
 A stronger approach is to adjust our function code in the first place, so that we don’t have to call our function in a non-standard way (why write age in some functions, but “age” in others to refer to the same thing).

 In this section, we’ll give a bit of helpful theoretical background about data masking.
 We’ll then go on to look at four ways of resolving some of the difficulties that data masking can cause.